ID-Sculpt: ID-aware 3D Head Generation from Single In-the-wild Portrait Image: Method

-\section{METHOD}
+Recently, various approaches~\cite{grassal2022neural, gafni2021dynamic, zheng2023pointavatar, xu2023gaussian} have explored reconstructing 3D head avatars from monocular face videos using different 3D representations.
+However, these methods necessitate several minutes of video input and struggle to reconstruct less prominent parts in videos.
+In addition, methods generating heads from 3D GANs like EG3D~\cite{chan2022efficient} proposes a tri-plane representation that can efficiently render high-quality facial images.
+Panohead~\cite{an2023panohead} advances EG3D by enabling full-head 3D face generation.
+Rodin~\cite{wang2023rodin} uses diffusion models to generate 3D heads.
+Nonetheless, they are constrained by the inherent limitations of implicit representations and cannot produce high-quality surface geometry.

+Text-based human head generation methods like Headsculpt~\cite{han2024headsculpt} and HeadArtist~\cite{liu2023headartist} integrate facial landmarks to solve layout issues like the Janus face problem.
+Humannorm~\cite{huang2023humannorm} refines diffusion models using 3D human body data for better normal and depth guidance.
+Despite these, texture saturation in these methods can impede the attainment of photo-realistic results.
+In contrast, our method incorporates identity information in all generation stages, which can generate 3D head with great texture realism and identity consistency.

+\section{Method}

-In this paper, we propose Portrait3D, a novel optimization-based pipeline for high-fidelity 360-degree head generation from a single portrait image.
-We fully leverage state-of-the-art identity-aware priors to our generation process through \textbf{ID-aware Initialization}, \textbf{ID-aware Guidance}, and \textbf{ID-aware Geometry Supervision} (§\ref{subsec:4.1}).
-The overall pipeline of Portrait3D is shown in Figure~\ref{fig:pipeline}, which consists of two stages: geometry sculpting stage and texture generation stage.
+In this paper, we propose ID-Sculpt, a novel optimization-based method for high-fidelity 3D head generation from a single portrait image.
+The overall pipeline of ID-Sculpt is shown in Figure~\ref{fig:pipeline}.
+We fully leverage identity-aware priors to our generation process through \textbf{ID-aware Initialization and Guidance} (§\ref{subsec:ID-aware Initialization and Guidance}).
+The generation process consists of two stages: \textbf{Geometry Sculpting} (§\ref{subsec:4.2}) and \textbf{ID-Consistent Texture Inpainting and Refinement} (§\ref{subsec:4.3}).

-In the geometry sculpting stage, we utilize DMTet~\cite{shen2021dmtet} as the 3D representation and propose \textbf{ID-aware Score Distillation (ISD) loss} to inject identity guidance for the optimization (§\ref{subsec:4.2}).
-Then in the texture generation stage, we propose \textbf{ID-Consistent Texture Inpainting and Refinement} for realistic appearance generation (§\ref{subsec:4.3}).